DGU-CBLAB/GAMMA-RAY/README.md

 ```
 /GAMMA-RAY/apache-tomcat-9.0.64/bin/startup.sh
 ```
-After running the command, you can access MARSweb locally at: http://localhost:8080/GAMMA-RAY
+After running the command, you can access GAMMA-RAY locally at: http://localhost:8080/GAMMA-RAY